Introduction to background jobs

 will fail.

-This uniqueness constraint is currently enforced.
+This uniqueness constraint is enforced in the current version of the software.
 It's possible we will see a reason to remove the uniqueness constraint in a future version - let us know if you want to see this, too!

 Entry & exit

-It's important to treat background jobs as objects that need to be cleaned up properly.
-There are two traditional ways to use a background job:
+Background jobs make lots of connections to MQTT, GPIOs, hardware, and other external systems.
+It's important to treat background jobs as objects that need to be cleaned up these connections properly.

 job = SomeBackgroundJob(unit, experiment)